 Michael Oakeshott was born on 11 December 1901, the second of three sons of Joseph, a Civil Servant, and Frances, a former nurse.
-In Robert Grant’s memorable phrase, the family belonged to England’s “unaffluent but educated and public spirited middle class” (see our extracts from Grant’s book Oakeshott).
-Joseph was a member of the Fabian Society but his interests were more literary than political, while Frances, a trained nurse, took a “lifelong interest in charitable works”.
+Joseph was a member of the socialist Fabian Society, however, Michael remembered his father’s interests as being more literary than political.
+Frances took a “lifelong interest in charitable works”.
+In Robert Grant’s memorable phrase, the family belonged to England’s “unaffluent but educated and public spirited middle class” (see this site’s extracts from Grant’s book Oakeshott).

-Oakeshott attended St. George’s School, Harpenden, a progressive co-educational school run by Rev. Cecil Grant, a classicist and theologian apparently more given to sermons on Kant and Hegel than traditional Church of England doctrines.
+Oakeshott’s parents sent him to St. George’s School, Harpenden, a progressive co-educational school run by Rev. Cecil Grant, a classicist and theologian apparently more given to sermons on the German Idealist philosophers Kant and Hegel than on traditional Church of England doctrines.

 World War II Service (1940-45)